The Art, Architecture + Design department has a wealth of facilities ranging from art studios to CADD laboratories to a world–class art collection.

 Art Studios and Photo Darkrooms

-The Studio and Fine Arts Programs have three large light filled spaces that are dedicated to teaching foundation courses in the studio arts.
-These rooms are designed to teach a variety of courses such as two dimensional design, color theory, drawing, painting, sculpture and ceramics.
-For photography, students have access to two computer arts labs for digital photography and a fully operational wet lab for film based photography.
+The Studio and Fine Arts Programs have three large light filled spaces—West 240, 243 and 244 that are dedicated to teaching foundation courses in the studio arts.
+These rooms are designed to teach a variety of courses—art history, two-dimensional design, color theory, drawing, painting, sculpture and ceramics.
+For photography, students have access to two state-of-the-art Mac Labs for digital photography and a fully operational wet lab for film-based photography.
+Ceramics students have access to a kiln room.

 NCC Art Galleries and Art Collection